Krisha-cmd/graphi-python-be/README.md

 ---

-For questions or contributions, please follow the established patterns and naming conventions outlined in this README.
+For questions or contributions, please follow the established patterns and naming conventions outlined in this README and the [Branching Strategy](BRANCHING_STRATEGY.md) document.